How to Make Marbled Easter Eggs

 1.Begin by squirting white shaving cream onto a roasting pan/ cake pan and spreading it evenly.

 2. Drip different colors of paint onto the shaving cream.
 We used black, blue, pink and gold for accents.

 We would recommend the most vibrant, bright colors you can find, as they tend to stand out best on the white eggs.
-Above you can see the three color schemes we chose.
+Above you can see the three color schemes we chose for our marbled eggs.

 3. Take a straw a swirl the colors together to get a marbleized look (see picture below!).

 4. Roll an egg on one side into the shaving cream/ color mixture and flip it over.
 Let it sit for 20 minutes and rinse clean under the tap!
 The shaving cream will wash away leaving only the paint on the eggs.